by Cynthia M. Johnson, MA

-A doctor guides small robotic arms through several tiny keyhole incisions.
-This allows for greater range of movement than a doctor's hand.
+Robot-assisted surgery is when a doctor guides small robotic arms through tiny incisions.
+It allows for greater range of motion than regular surgery.

 Reasons for Procedure